miladbeigi/tech-assignment/README.md

 terraform apply -auto-approve
 ```

+This should create the infrastructure in AWS.
+The instance is configured to install necessary tools when it starts.
+The instance will also clone the repository in the home directory for further deployment steps.

-# Secrets
+### 4. Secrets

-Create the .env file in app directory and update it with the required values.
+Create the .env file in `app` directory and update it with the required values.
 Some possible values are stored in .env.example.

 Although the secrets are created by Terraform, the "real" values are not stored in the state file.
 There is a script that will read the values from the .env file and update the SSM parameters.
-To run the script, go to the scripts directory and run the following command:
+To run the script, **go to the scripts directory** and run the following command:

 ```bash
 ./1.Secrets.sh